bendalab/audian/README.md

     - But should be editable.
 - Define interface for analysis on full data, visible range, selected range.
 - Have a dockable sidebar for showing metadata, cue tables etc.
-- Implement a proper layout for showing the plot panels, allowing also for an optional grid layout.
-- Improve key shortcuts.

 ### Installation of audiangui in Anaconda3 on windows